 When negotiating a contract you and the publisher will want to consider a number of factors.
 How long will it take you to complete the translation?
 As well as the word count consider your experience, the complexity of the translation and if any additional research is required.
 Does the publisher need the translation by a very tight deadline?
 Is there grant funding available to support the costs of your translation?
 Will you get a royalty on sales?

-It is recommended that these figures be used as a basis for estimating the total cost of an index.
-It should be noted that experienced indexers working on specialized texts will normally charge well above the minimum rates quoted above, which are applicable to non-specialist texts and less experienced indexers.
+We recommend that you use these figures as a basis for estimating the total cost of an index.
+It should be noted that experienced indexers working on specialised texts will normally charge well above the minimum rates, which are applicable to non-specialist texts and less experienced indexers.

-In negotiating fees, whether based on hourly or page rates, indexers should consider the complexity of the text and other factors as listed on the Society of Indexers website.
-For a subject-searchable directory of indexers, click here.
+In negotiating fees, whether based on hourly or page rates, indexers will consider the complexity of the text as well as other factors, such as fixed overheads, tax obligations and other expenses.